Object Oriented Programming (E371042)

 Structure of tutorial

-Introduction into running applications in 308 laboratory, students' accounts, students will be submitted 3 practical excercises to solve.
+Introduction into running applications in the computer laboratory, students' accounts, students will be submitted 3 practical excercises to solve.

 Simple application.
 Constants.
 Simple types, structured types incl. arrays, records, sets, files.
 Variables.
 Basics of programming language.

 Sorting.
 Handling events (OnMouse.., Timer).
-Using components, their fields (Canvas) and attributes (writing and painting on Canvas).
+Using components, their fields and attributes.